 May 25, 2016.
 The OLA and RVCA are pleased to announce approval of their grant application to TD Bank - Friends of the Environment Fund.
 The grant of $4050 will be divided between the OLA and RVCA to assist with Phase 4 of the Fish and Wildlife Habitat Enhancement Project on Otty Lake.
-Please refer to Wally Robins story for additional information, and stand by for plans to more formally recognize the generosity of TD Friends of the Environment and the efforts of RVCA in helping the OLA with this project.
+Please refer to Wally Robins story (on this page) for additional information, and stand by for plans to more formally recognize the generosity of TD Friends of the Environment and the efforts of RVCA in helping the OLA with this project.

 Jennifer Lamoureux from RVCA gave a presentation on this project at our July 2016 AGM, which included some neat underwater photos.
 Those photos take by RVCA staff in the early summer of 2016 are now available in our photo gallery.
 If you have a Facebook account you can see larger versions.
 Be sure to join the group first.